blsrm/aws-eks-fargate-kubernetes/README.md

 4. Using Cloudformation
 5. Using Terraform

-In this tutorial I will be exploring options 1, 2 and 3.
-I will also provided links for repo examples to guide you if you want to try out 3 and 4.
+In this tutorial I will be exploring option 1.
+I will also provided some resources at the end to guide you if you want to try out 2 - 5.

 ## 1. AWS CLI / eksctl